tianzewei/tianzewei.github.io/_publications/2023-09-08-paper-title-number-2.md

 permalink: /publication/2023-09-08-paper-title-number-2
 date: 2023-09-08

-venue: 'Proceedings of the 19th Conference on Web and Internet Economics (WINE 2023)'
+venue: 'Proceedings of the 19th Conference on Web and Internet Economics (WINE-23)'

 ---